(Archived) Ministerial Advisory Panel on Work Health and Safety Reform

 - Ms Penny Bond (Ministerial Senior Policy Adviser); and

 - Mr Simon Millman MLA, Member for Mount Lawley.

 Terms of Reference

 The Government intends to introduce into Parliament, as soon as possible, a single WHS Act regulating work health and safety in WA.
-The Act will be administered by the Department of Mines, Industry Regulation and Safety.
+The Act will be administered by the Department of Energy, Mines, Industry Regulation and Safety.
 Thereafter the role of the Panel will be to advise on the relevant industry regulations.

 The MAP will advise the Minister on the content of the WHS Act, having regard to:

 The current legislation, being the:

 - Petroleum and Geothermal Energy Resources Act 1967;

 - Petroleum (Submerged Lands) Act 1982;

 - Pipelines Act 1969; and